Muream/maya-stubs/README.md

 The goal of this is to get as fully typed stubs for all maya APIs.
 This is not a small feat so the stubs will improve over time.

+# Usage
+You can get the stubs with one of two ways:
+1. Download them manually from the [Github releases](https://github.com/Muream/maya-stubs/releases) and let your IDE know of their location.
+2. Run `pip install maya-stubs` from the python executable used by your IDE.

 # Status:
 - 🚧 maya.cmds: Incomplete
     - [x] Stubs for all commands.